openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 ![<Core rectangle of the Scale-9 grid>](C:\Development\Books\HaxeDevelopersGuide\export\assets\core_rectangle_of_the_scale-9_grid.png)

 The actual area contained in the region defined by the Rectangle instance represents the center rectangle of the Scale- 9 grid.
-The other rectangles are calculated by Flash Player and AIR by extending the sides of the Rectangle instance, as shown here:
+The other rectangles are calculated by OpenFL by extending the sides of the Rectangle instance, as shown here:

 ![<Complete Scale-9 grid derived from core rectangle>](C:\Development\Books\HaxeDevelopersGuide\export\assets\complete_scale-9_grid_derived_from.png)